REStud/guidance/projects.md

 # 6. List of data sets with license and citation information

+# 7. List of articles with replication status

+# 8. Try socialsciencereplication.org as a replication platform

 # DONE: Dedicated RESTUD email
 - Easier to parse, not lost.